Skip to content

 blackfish profile update --name <profile>

-This command updates the default profile if not --name is specified.
+This command updates the default profile if no --name is specified.
 Note that you cannot change the name or schema attributes of a profile.

 rm - Delete a profile